2600hz/monster-ui/docs/gulpCommand.md

 ## Description

-Start running tasks to build the project for a development or production environment, the result of which is located in the `dist` folder, at the root level of the project.
+Build Monster UI for either development, or production environment, the result of which is located in the `dist` folder, at the root level of the project.

 ## Commands